Quansight/Quansight-website/apps/labs/posts/multi-dimensional-sparse-arrays.md

 <p align="center">
   <img
-    alt="Visual illustration of broadcasting."
-    src="/posts/multi-dimensional-sparse-arrays/broadcasting.png"
+    alt="Visual illustration of broadcasting (stretching) a row vector and a column vector to the shape of a 2-D matrix, thus allowing for element-wise addition." src="/posts/multi-dimensional-sparse-arrays/broadcasting.png"
     width="67%"
   />
 </p>
 <i align="center">
-  Retrieved from NumPy Documentation.
+  Source: <a href="https://numpy.org/doc/stable/user/basics.broadcasting.html">NumPy Documentation</a>
 </i>

 NumPy provides a method `broadcast_to`, which allows a dense array to be broadcast to a specific shape.